openvinotoolkit/open_model_zoo/models/public/higher-hrnet-w32-human-pose-estimation/higher-hrnet-w32-human-pose-estimation.md

-# hrnet-w32-human-pose-estimation
+# higher-hrnet-w32-human-pose-estimation

 ## Use Case and High-Level Description

-The `HRNet-W32` model is one of the [HigherHRNet](https://arxiv.org/pdf/1908.10357).
+The `HigherHRNet-W32` model is one of the [HigherHRNet](https://arxiv.org/pdf/1908.10357).
 `HigherHRNet` is a novel bottom-up human pose estimation method for learning scale-aware representations using high-resolution feature pyramids.
 The network uses HRNet as backbone, followed by one or more deconvolution modules to generate multi-resolution and high-resolution heatmaps.
 For every person in an image, the network detects a human pose: a body skeleton consisting of keypoints and connections between them.
 The pose may contain up to 17 keypoints: ears, eyes, nose, shoulders, elbows, wrists, hips, knees, and ankles.
-This is PyTorch\* implementation pretrained on COCO dataset.
+This is PyTorch\* implementation pre-trained on COCO dataset.
 For details about implementation of model, check out the [HigherHRNet: Scale-Aware Representation Learning for Bottom-Up Human Pose Estimation](https://github.com/HRNet/HigherHRNet-Human-Pose-Estimation) repository.

 ## Specification